Archive for March 16th, 2008

 The Moscow Patriarchate Expresses its Condolences over the Death of Metropolitan Laurus

-The Moscow Patriarchate thinks that the death of Metropolitan Laurus, Primate of the Russian Orthodox Church Outside of Russia (ROCOR), Archbishop of New York and Eastern America is a huge loss, and that it was symbolic that he died on the day of the Feast of the Triumph of Orthodoxy.
+The Moscow Patriarchate thinks that the death of Metropolitan Laurus, the First Hierarch of the Russian Orthodox Church Outside of Russia (ROCOR) and Archbishop of New York and Eastern America is a huge loss, and that it was symbolic that he died on the day of the Feast of the Triumph of Orthodoxy.

 “Vladyki Laurus managed to complete his lifework.
 He became a part of history, as he united the ROCOR with the Church in the motherland.
 It is remarkable that he died on the very day that the Church celebrates as the Feast of the Triumph of Orthodoxy”, Archpriest Nikolai Balashov, secretary of the Moscow Patriarchate Department for External Church Relations, told Interfax-Religion.
 “Of course, this is a huge loss for the whole Russian Orthodox Church”, he said.
 Fr Nikolai expressed his satisfaction that Metropolitan Laurus was able to visit Moscow last month, “and we clearly saw that he was happy because his lifework had been completed”.
 “He spoke much about the good things that the unification last year of our churches has brought to the Russian people abroad”, he said.